osazeejedi/osazeejedi.github.io/content/about/index.md

 I am involved in innovating and building Dapps that solve key problems in society and driving massive adoption of blockchain technology.

-I am currently interested in building for scaling ethereum(L2 solutions) and Products that integrates A.I and Blockchain technology.
+I am currently interested in building to scaling ethereum(L2 solutions) and Deploy Products that integrates A.I and Blockchain technology.

 Here are a few of the other activities that I love to do!